shai-beinhoren/aerospike/README.md

 An elaboration on the token generation Algorythm can be found here:  <br />
 https://www.arctek.dev/blog/make-a-quick-url-shortener  <br />

-You'll need to install dot net 6 to run the prject. <br />
+You'll need to install dot net 6 to run the project. <br />

 to excute, first clone the repo and run the project: <br />